36 Central Limit Theorem

 To find the limiting distribution of \(Y_n\), we will use MGFs and Theorem 35.3.

-The Central Limit Theorem (or CLT, for) is remarkable.
+The Central Limit Theorem (or CLT, for short) is remarkable.
 We made no assumptions about the distribution of \(X_1\), other than that it has finite mean and variance.
 Although we assumed that \(X_1, X_2, \dots\) are i.i.d., there are other versions of the Central Limit Theorem that allow the random variables to be dependent (but not too dependent) and to have different distributions (but not too different).
-Because the Central Limit Theorem holds under such general settings, it explains the ubiquity of the normal distribution in nature, a point reinforced in the following video.
+Because the Central Limit Theorem holds under such general settings, it explains the ubiquity of the normal distribution in nature, a point illustrated by the following video.

 36.2 Applications